binaryage/totalspaces-web/coming-features.md

 ## Mountain Lion

-We intend to fully support Mountain Lion.
-Version 0.10.0 adds beta support.
+We fully support Mountain Lion.
 There may be some minor issues, please report anything you find on [GetSatisfaction](http://getsatisfaction.com/binaryage)